joemoose/dungeoneers.d20/docs/combat.md

 ### Critical Hits

-Rolling the **maximum damage** on a weapon’s die roll is a **critical hit**.
-A critical hit **ignores** the target’s armor rating and deals the total damage.
+Rolling **maximum damage** on a weapon’s die roll is a **critical hit**.
+A critical hit **ignores** the target’s armor rating and deals the total amount of damage.

 ### Dual-Wielding

-If attacking with two weapons, one in your main hand and one offhand, the offhand weapon functions as a bonus damage die.
+If attacking with two weapons, one in your main hand and one offhand, the offhand weapon functions as bonus damage.
 Roll damage for both and choose the best result.

+### Gambits

+Gambits are combat maneuvers such as stunning, shoving, disarming, tripping, or sundering armor.
+They’re resolved with an attribute check.
+Gambits can’t cause damage directly but may do so indirectly (for example, pushing an enemy off a ledge).

+## Advantage in Combat

+Characters can gain an advantage in combat by attacking a target who’s on lower ground, off balance, disarmed, distracted, or tactically disadvantaged in any significant way.

+When a character has an advantage against an opponent, you can apply their advantage to either their damage roll or a gambit attempt against the opponent.
+Alternatively, you can make both an attack and a gambit attempt against the same opponent without an advantage in the same round.

+!!! note

+	If you apply a combat advantage to your damage roll, roll only your primary weapon’s damage die twice, taking the best result.
+If you have any bonus damage dice on your attack, bonus dice are not rolled twice.
+Bonus damage dice rolls are only rolled once and not modified by combat advantage.

 ### Multiple Attackers